smallcloudai/refact/README.md

 ### ⚡ Why Choose Refact Agent?

 - ✅ **Deploy On-Premise:** For maximum security, choose our self-hosted AI Agent version and run it on your own infrastructure.
-- 🧠 **Access State-of-the-Art Models:** Use GPT-5, Claude 4.5, Gemini 3.0, DeepSeek, and more with AI Agent or for chat queries.
+- 🧠 **Access State-of-the-Art Models:** Use GPT-5, Claude 4.5, Gemini 3.0, DeepSeek, MiniMax, and more with AI Agent or for chat queries.
-- 🔑 **Bring Your Own Key (BYOK):** Connect your API key and use any LLM: OpenAI, Anthropic, Google, DeepSeek, Qwen, and others.
+- 🔑 **Bring Your Own Key (BYOK):** Connect your API key and use any LLM: OpenAI, Anthropic, Google, DeepSeek, MiniMax, Qwen, and others.
 - 💬 **Integrated IDE Chat:** Integrate with GitHub, PostgreSQL, Docker, and more.
 Refact.ai Agent accesses your resources and handles related operations autonomously, mimicking your workflow.
 - ⚡ **Free, Unlimited, Context-Aware Auto-Completion:** Code faster with smart AI suggestions powered by Qwen2.5-Coder-1.5B with RAG.
 - 🛠️ **Supports 25+ Programming Languages:** Python, JavaScript, Java, Rust, TypeScript, PHP, C++, C#, Go, and many more!